Smash (musical): Broadway (2025)

-On March 22, 2023, it was announced that Smash would officially open during the 2024–25 Broadway season with five-time Tony Award winner Susan Stroman directing and Bergasse choreographing, music and lyrics by Shaiman and Wittman, and a book by Elice and Martin.
+On March 22, 2023, it was announced that Smash would officially open during the 2024–25 Broadway season with five-time Tony Award winner Susan Stroman directing and Bergasse choreographing, music and lyrics by Shaiman and Wittman, and a book by Elice and Martin with lighting design by Ken Billington.
 On January 4, 2024, it was announced that Smash would have a six-week workshop starting that month, with cast members Ashmanskas, Alex Brightman, Yvette Nicole Brown, Bella Coppola, Nihar Duvvuri, Casey Garvin, Robyn Hurder, Nielsen, Rodriguez, and Jonalyn Saxer.
 Smash began performances at the Imperial Theatre on March 11, 2025 with an official opening scheduled for April 10.
 Announced cast members included Hurder as Ivy, Caroline Bowman as Karen, Ashmanskas as Nigel, Rodriguez as Tracy, John Behlmann as Jerry, Nielsen as Susan, Jacqueline B. Arnold as Anita, Bella Coppola as Chloe, and Casey Garvin as Charlie.
 The show closed on June 22, 2025 after 32 preview performances and 84 regular performances.